owenhenkel/ROARS-dataset/README.md

-# Rising & Oxford African Reading comprehension Short answer (ROARS) Dataset
+# ROARS (Rising & Oxford African Reading comprehension Short answer) Dataset

 This repo contains the dataset and related materials associated with the paper: